A couple of weeks ago, I got a call from someone in Belview informing me the oldest portion of the Belview school was going to be demolished....

 I know there are people who probably wish the old school could have stayed a little bit longer, but the reality is the building needed to come down.

-Page 2 of 2 - So, for those of you who are saddened by the loss, be sure you share your memories of the old Belview school with others, especially those of us who never had the chance to experience it – at least not very much of it.
+So, for those of you who are saddened by the loss, be sure you share your memories of the old Belview school with others, especially those of us who never had the chance to experience it – at least not very much of it.

 If you have memories of this old school building, or any other historic building that once stood in this area, and would like to share them I would love to hear those stories.
 Give me a call or send me an e-mail.

 I was still in my early 20s when the old Lincoln school was torn down, and to this day I still have fond memories (and a few of those weird school nightmares) of that building.

 The walls are down, but the memories are always going to be there.
 That is something no piece of machinery can take away.